ulikoehler/YakDB/YakServer/doc/graph-model.md

 The ASCII 0xE (Shift Out) and 0xF (Shift In) have been chosen because of the similarity of their names to the edge directions, even if their original purpose is different.

+For extended attributes, only the 0xE (Shift Out) edge version shall be used as key in order to avoid overhead

 Additionally, because of the requirement that identifiers only have characters >= 0x20, edge identifiers are generally unique in respect to source & destination nodes.